-Relationship with EPOLP
+Relationship with EPO

-Prior to Duncan Energy Partners' initial public offering, EPOLP was the shipper of record on our Sabine Propylene and Lou-Tex Propylene Pipelines through exchange agreements EPOLP had with third parties.
-In connection with this initial public offering, EPOLP assigned these third party exchange agreements to us.
-However, EPOLP remains jointly and severally liable with us to such third parties for our performance of these agreements.
+Prior to Duncan Energy Partners' initial public offering, EPO was the shipper of record on the Sabine Propylene and Lou-Tex Propylene Pipelines through exchange agreements EPO had with third parties.
+In connection with Duncan Energy Partners' initial public offering, EPO assigned these third party exchange agreements to us.
+However, EPO remains jointly and severally liable with us to such third parties for our performance of these agreements.

-We also provide underground NGL and petrochemical storage services to EPOLP.
+We provide underground NGL and petrochemical storage services to EPO.
 Historically, our related party revenues from such services were based on fees that were below market.
-Effective with the closing of Duncan Energy Partners' initial public offering, we increased the storage fees we charge EPOLP to equal the market rates we charge third parties for storage services of similar scope, volume and duration.
+Effective with the closing of Duncan Energy Partners' initial public offering, we increased the storage fees we charge EPO to equal the market rates we charge third parties for storage services of similar scope, volume and duration.

 Storage well measurement gains and losses occur when product movements into a storage well are different than those redelivered to customers.
-In connection with storage agreements entered into between EPOLP and Mont Belvieu Caverns effective concurrently with the closing of Duncan Energy Partners' initial public offering, EPOLP has agreed to absorb all storage well measurement gains and losses.
+In connection with storage agreements entered into between EPO and Mont Belvieu Caverns effective concurrently with the closing of Duncan Energy Partners' initial public offering, EPO agreed to assume all storage well measurement gains and losses.

 Operational measurement gains and losses are created when product is moved between storage wells and are attributable to pipeline and well connection measurement variances.
-Beginning February 2007, the Mont Belvieu Caverns' limited liability company agreement allocates to EPOLP any items of income or loss relating to net operational measurement gains and losses, including amounts that Mont Belvieu Caverns may retain as handling losses.
-As such, EPOLP is required each period to contribute cash to Mont Belvieu Caverns for net operational measurement losses and is entitled to receive distributions from Mont Belvieu Caverns for net operational measurement gains.
+Beginning February 2007, the Mont Belvieu Caverns' limited liability company agreement allocates to EPO any items of income or loss relating to net operational measurement gains and losses, including amounts that Mont Belvieu Caverns may retain as handling losses.
+As such, EPO is required each period to contribute cash to Mont Belvieu Caverns for net operational measurement losses and is entitled to receive distributions from Mont Belvieu Caverns for net operational measurement gains.
 We continue to record operational measurement gains and losses should not affect our net income or have a significant impact on us with respect to the timing of our net cash flows provided by operating activities and, accordingly, we have not established a reserve for operational measurement losses on our balance sheet.